MKTG207 Marketing Toolkit OR MKTG100 Marketing: Creating and Capturing Customer Value

 Learning and teaching strategy and rationale

-The learning and teaching strategy is based on student engagement in the learning process by participation in workshops and in practical activities designed for each workshop.
-These workshops support students to actively participate in the construction and synthesis of knowledge both individually and in small groups.
-By taking part in these workshops, students will systematically develop their understanding of the key aspects of marketing research and build skills in marketing research.
-Students will be involved in a practical data collection and interpretation project to experience the various issues in designing and conducting a marketing research project and writing and presenting marketing research findings.
-The experiential approach underpinning the learning and teaching strategy for this unit extends to practical analytical approaches used in marketing research based on 'real world' examples.
+The learning and teaching strategy is based on student engagement in the learning process by participation in workshops or equivalent and in practical activities designed for each workshop.
+These workshops and equivalent support students to actively participate in the construction and synthesis of knowledge both individually and in small groups.
+By taking part in activities, students will systematically develop their understanding of the key aspects of marketing metrics analytics.
+Students will be involved in practical marketing analytics projects to experience the real world issues in managing and studying metrics data to determine the ROI of marketing activities e.g. calls-to-action, blog posts, channel performance, and thought leadership pieces, and to identify opportunities for improvement.
+The experiential approach underpinning the learning and teaching strategy for this unit extends to practical analytical approaches used in marketing metrics based on ‘real world’ examples.

-Mode of delivery: This unit is offered in different modes.
-These are: "Attendance" mode, "Blended" mode and "Online" mode.
-This unit is offered in three modes to cater to the learning needs and preferences of a range of participants and maximise effective participation for isolated and/or marginalised groups.
+Mode of delivery: This unit is offered in different modes to cater to the learning needs and preferences of a range of participants and maximise effective participation for isolated and/or marginalised groups.

-In an online mode, students are given the opportunity to attend facilitated synchronous online seminar classes with other students and participate in the construction and synthesis of knowledge, while developing their knowledge.
-Students are required to participate in a series of online interactive workshops which include activities, knowledge checks, discussion and interactive sessions.
+In an online mode, students engage in asynchronous learning and participate in the construction and synthesis of knowledge, while developing their knowledge.
+Students are required to participate in a series of online interactive activities to enhance their learning including knowledge checks, discussion boards and self-paced exercises.
 This approach allows flexibility for students and facilitates learning and participation for students with a preference for virtual learning.

 Assessment strategy and rationale